The weak Galerkin finite element method for Stokes interface problems with curved interface: Introduction

+with the viscosity coefficient $A_i > 0$ defined in the $\Omega_i$.
 For simplicity of analysis, let $A_i$ be the piecewise constant matrix in this paper.
-And $\Gamma=\partial \Omega_1 \cap \partial\Omega_2$ denotes the interface of two subdomains and satisfies piecewise of $C^2$.
+And $\Gamma=\partial \Omega_1 \cap \partial\Omega_2$ denotes the interface between two subdomains and belongs to $C^2$ piecewise.
 The interface conditions on $\Gamma$ are described by the following equations:

-where $\mathbf{n}_1$ and $\mathbf{n}_2$ denote the unit outward normal vectors of $\partial \Omega_1$ and $\partial \Omega_2$ (see Figure \ref{figure1}) .
-We shall drop the subscript $i$ when velocity $\bu$ and pressure $p$ are defined in the whole domain $\Omega$.
-The Stokes interface problems are classical fluid mechanics problems that describe the flow of viscous fluid through an interface.
-This type of problems has been widely applied in different fields such as groundwater resource management, petroleum engineering, biomedicine, and more \cite{Stokesinterfacebackground4,Stokesinterfacebackground1,Stokesinterfacebackground6,Stokesinterfacebackground2,Stokesinterfacebackground5,Stokesinterfacebackground3}.
+where $\mathbf{n}_1$ and $\mathbf{n}_2$ are the unit outward normal vectors on $\Gamma$. $\bn_1$ points from $\Omega_{1}$ into $\Omega_{2}$ and $\bn_2=-\bn_1$ (see Figure \ref{figure1}) and $I$ represents the identity matrix.
+We shall drop the subscript $i$ when velocity function $\bu$ and pressure function $p$ are defined in the whole domain $\Omega$.
+The Stokes interface problems are classical fluid mechanics problems that describe the flow of viscous fluid through interfaces.
+The interface problems have been widely applied in different fields such as groundwater resource management, petroleum engineering, biomedicine, and more \cite{Stokesinterfacebackground4,Stokesinterfacebackground1,Stokesinterfacebackground6,Stokesinterfacebackground2,Stokesinterfacebackground5,Stokesinterfacebackground3}.